Welcome to Senior Project.

-The Senior Project consists of five components, all of which must be completed in a satisfactory manner and in strict compliance with the deadlines on the Senior Project Timeline.
-In May, a review panel will evaluate each participant’s entire year’s work.
+Senior Project is the capstone project for students praparing for graduation from RUHS.
+It consists of six parts, all of which must be completed in a satisfactory manner and in strict compliance with the deadlines on the Senior Project Timeline and Calendar.
+In May, a review panel will evaluate the entire year’s work.

-The five parts of the Senior Project are as follows:
+The six parts of the Senior Project are as follows:

-Each senior researches and writes a 7 to 12 page documented paper on a topic related to the Senior Project.
-Here is a great resource for students looking for assistance in writing a thesis statement.
+PAPER - Each senior writes a 7 to 12 page research paper on a topic related to the Senior Project.

-Each senior creates a learning experience that requires spending at least thirty (30) hours using the knowledge gained from research and from working with a mentor.
+PRODUCT - Each senior creates a learning experience that requires spending at least thirty (30) hours using knowledge gained from research and from working with a mentor.

-Each student creates a portfolio that demonstrates the process the student used to complete his or her Senior Project.
-The portfolio must include the following: documents pertaining to the Senior Project, a time sheet that records the time spent working on the product and a summary of what was accomplished during that time, and a journal reflecting on the work, the process, and personal growth that took place while working on the project.
+PORTFOLIO - The portfolio documents the process and journey the student used to complete his or her Senior Project.
+It will include documents pertaining to Senior Project; time sheet that record the time spent working on the product and a summary of what was accomplished during that time' and a journal reflecting on the work, the process and personal growth.

-The Open House Display in May will include the entire portfolio and product.
-The product might not be tangible; for example, the student might spend time tutoring or working at a service agency, but the portfolio will document what was accomplished.
+DISPLAY - The Open House in May will include the entire portfolio and product.
+The product might not be tangible; for example, the student might spend time tutoring or working at a service agency, but the portfolio will document what was done.
 Documentation might include photographs, videotape, or a slide show.
-Some students may wish to participate in a performance as part of the documentation of their product.
+Some students wish to participate in a performance as part of the documentation of their product.
 This usually takes place during the Night of the Arts in May.
 The Senior Project Open House in May is open for viewing by parents, students, panel members and the public.

-Each senior will present an eight to fifteen minute oral presentation of his or her entire Senior Project to the panel in May.
-The oral presentation is followed by a question and answer period.
+DEFENSE - Each senior will present an eight to ten minute oral defense of his or her entire Senior Project to the panel in May.
+The oral defense is followed by a five- to eight-minute question and answer period.

-If a senior does not complete any one of the five components of the project in a satisfactory manner or does not meet one of the published deadlines, the student and his/her parent(s) will be notified that the senior is ineligible to graduate in June.
-At that point the senior may appeal to the Senior Project Advisory Board to continue in the Senior Project process.
-Failure to complete any component in a satisfactory manner, or to meet any deadline, automatically disqualifies the senior from earning an "Exceeds the Standard" assessment on that component of the Senior Project.
+If a senior does not complete any one of the five parts in a satisfactory manner or does not meet one of the published deadlines, the student and his/her parent(s) will be notified that the senior is ineligible to graduate in June.
+At that point the senior may appeal to continue in the Senior Project process.
+(See Sr. Project Manual for more information.)